 - Our documentation status overview page provides a list of all the areas of MDN that have been configured for status tracking, with information about how many pages therein need different types of work done.
 Click through to a particular topic area to see detailed lists of content that needs work, such as pages that have no tags, or are tagged with indicators that certain types of work need to be done.
 You can even see lists of pages that haven't been updated in a long time and may be out of date, as well as a list of bugs that have been flagged as impacting the documentation in that area.

 - We have a number of writing projects that are in the planning stages, or are large and ongoing, for which we have written planning documents to help us keep track of what we need to get done.

-- The MDN staff writers use a Trello board to manage current and future documentation projects.
+- The MDN staff writers use a tool called Taiga to manage current and future documentation projects.
 You can take a look to see what we're doing and how it's going, and you can see what projects we'd like to see happen soon.
 Some of those will be taken on by staff writers, but you should feel free to take one over if you like!
-For more information about how this board is used and how you can use it, you can read this page.
+For more information about the agile processes followed by the MDN team, see our Process page on the Mozilla wiki.

 The development community